-In 2015 we have strengthened our relationships with our regulators, meeting all regulatory deliverables and progressing according to plan on key projects.

-We support clients and deliver Investment Services (Asset Servicing, Broker Dealer Services, Depository Receipts and Corporate Trust) and Markets (Foreign Exchange, Collateral and Segregation, Liquidity Services) products through our Branch and Subsidiary network in Belgium, Germany, The Netherlands, Ireland, France, Luxembourg, and the UK.
+In 2016 we have continued to expand our relationships with our regulators, meeting all regulatory deliverables, delivering or progressing according to plan on key projects.
+We support clients and deliver Investment Services (Asset Servicing, Broker Dealer Services, Depository Receipts and Corporate Trust) and Markets (Foreign Exchange, Collateral and Segregation, Liquidity Services) products through our Branch and Subsidiary network in Belgium, Germany, The Netherlands, Ireland, Italy1, France, Luxembourg, and the UK.
 Clients appreciate the financial strength of both BNY Mellon SA/NV and our parent, the BNY Mellon Group.
-The European business and footprint is a key component of the Group's business and strategy, and BNY Mellon SA/NV contribute to this strategy, in Europe, to meet the increasingly complex investing needs of our clients, by singularly focusing on the investment lifecycle.
+The European business and footprint is a key component of the Group's business and strategy, and BNY Mellon SA/NV contribute to this strategy, in Europe and its position is strengthened by the vote on "Brexit" in June 2016.
+With banking entities both in the United Kingdom and in Belgium, the Group is well positioned in Europe versus its competitors and the "Brexit" outcome, which is currently uncertain, may create business opportunities for BNY Mellon SA/NV.